escowles/recipes/_posts/2024-10-24-kartoffelkuchen.md

 **dough:**

 10 oz. potatoes, peeled and cubed
-1/2 stick, butter
+1/2 stick butter
 6 tbsp. flour
 salt and pepper
 2 tbsp. breadcrumbs
 * boil potatoes for 20 minutes
 * drain and mash
 * mix in butter and flour ingredients, kneading to make a dough